Mole Hunt: Production

 "Mole Hunt" was written by Archer creator and executive producer Adam Reed, while the series' animation director Mack Williams directed it.
 Reed had been known for his creation of several Adult Swim animated television programs that he worked on with Archer co-executive producer Matt Thompson, such as Sealab 2021 and Frisky Dingo.
 In 2008, while walking along the Via de la Plata in Spain, Reed conceived the concept of Archer.
 Being a longtime "rabid fan" of FX Network and its original programming, he pitched the concept to the network and they accepted it, ordering six episodes of the series to be produced, along with an additional four scripts.

 The pilot episode was produced at Reed's Floyd County Productions studio in Atlanta, Georgia, over the course of approximately one month.
 Animation took place at Radical Axis Studio, also located in Atlanta.
 The artistic style of the series was designed to be as realistic as possible, so the character designers used as much reference material as they could.
 In order to create consistency between the separate animators, the artists take photographs of each actor and utilize Adobe Illustrator to trace over them as a base for each actor's character.
-As Chad Hurd, the lead character designer for the series, noted, the end result resembles "a 1960’s comic book come to life."
+As Chad Hurd, the lead character designer for the series, noted, the result resembles "a 1960’s comic book come to life."

 FX originally planned on pairing the premiere of Archer with the fifth season of the network's situation comedy It's Always Sunny in Philadelphia on Thursday nights in the fall.
 However, the network learned of the long, month-long production length it would take to create the needed six episodes and realized that there was not enough time to have all of the episodes ready before Philadelphia began its new season.
 FX then decided to reschedule the series and start airing it in January 2010, and replaced Archer with The League as Philadelphia's companion show.
 Despite this, FX also decided to air a sneak airing of "Mole Hunt" following the season five premiere of Philadelphia on September 17, 2009.
 The network did not promote the sneak peek, nor did they feature it on any program listings, and merely informed select television critics.